libp2p/specs/pubsub/gossipsub/gossipsub-v1.2.md

 To prevent DoS the number of `IDONTWANT` control messages is limited to `max_idontwant_messages` per heartbeat

-### Relying on `IHAVE`s

-Another potential additional strategy could be as follows.
-If a node receives `IHAVE` (from one or more peers) before the message is appeared in the mesh the node may request the message with `IWANT` and notify all mesh peers that it don't want that message from them.

-### Sending `IHAVE` to mesh peers who choked that particular message

-Reasonable addition to the later scenario would be to _immediately_ send `IHAVE` instead of a full message to those mesh peers who reported `IDONTWANT`.
-That would notify mesh peers that the node has this message and they could request it from you in case their `IWANT` requests fail in the previous scenario

 ### Cancelling `IWANT`

 If a node requested a message via `IWANT` and then occasionally receives the message from other peer it may